uktrade/s3-dropbox/README.md

 At the time of writing, it hasn't been necessary to run the application locally outside of tests.

+## Testing strategy

+The tests do not depend on what server is running, or even if the server is a Python.
+This is deliberate so another server could be swapped out, and if the tests pass, this would give confidence that there will be no user-facing break of behaviour.

 ## Confguration

 Configuration is via environment variables